Build a Database Server

 Use GROUP BY to split results into groups.

-13. Aggregate functions
+13. Aggregate Functions

 Be able to run and type check aggregate functions such as SUM and COUNT.